Use Aurora HDR for free for 14 days.

 When you get a person talking about something they’re passionate about, their focus will no longer be on the camera.
 This can be especially effective when working with couples.
-Have them tell about their first date or the story of how they met.
+Have them tell you about their first date or the story of how they met.
 Get them to interact with each other in a natural way, then start photographing.
 Be sure, you will get great candid images!

 Whether you usually shoot portraits, travel images, weddings, or other occasions, you can add candid photography to your repertoire.
 Candid photographers know how to step away from a scene and view it in all its beauty.
 They use simple changes in light, movements, and scene to create impactful images.
 All of this comes with practice.
 Even if you aren’t ready to give up posing your subjects, adding a few candid shots to your portfolio can greatly enhance your work.

 A candid definition of photography includes changes in the vision of a wedding shoot.
 Couples are no longer looking for traditional, posed wedding photographs.
 Wedding photographers need to adapt to a new style of photography, one that ties in candid photography with posed images in a way that tells a story.
-Taking candid photos of a wedding allows you to capture authentic emotions of the couple, the wedding party, and the guests.
+Taking candid photos of a wedding allows you to capture the authentic emotions of the couple, the wedding party, and the guests.

 Chances are the couple hired you because they love your style of photography.
 From the beginning, you should keep an open line of communication to determine exactly what they’re looking for.
 The candid shots' meaning must be explained in detail.
 Do they want you at every step of the wedding, or are you just capturing the main event?
 Are you going to be photographing both the bride and groom getting ready?
 Are they expecting posed shots at a specific time?
 Do they want you in a particular location to shoot candid shots?

 Having all of this worked out before the wedding day is incredibly important.
 You should also keep on hand a schedule of the day’s events so you know where to be when.
-If you can, try to visit the venue beforehand to scout good locations.
+If you can, try to visit the venue beforehand to scout good locations for cute candid photos.
 By being prepared, you can be as unobtrusive as possible while allowing the couple to enjoy their special day.

 As a wedding photographer, you should always be a few steps ahead.
 When the bride and groom are about to walk down the aisle, you should already be in position.
 When the cake is about to be cut, you should already be off to the side, camera at the ready.
 The same is true for every step of the day that you’re expected to capture.
 Weddings can’t be recreated — at least not candidly.
 In order to capture the moment, you need to be ready before the moment happens.

 Having your DSLR on hand is a given, but sometimes having a smaller camera can be helpful as well.
 Some of the small mirrorless cameras now available allow you to get right into the action and still capture great shots.
 This is also helpful in situations where you don’t want to intimidate your subjects with a huge zoom lens, but you want to take some candid shots.
 Try to keep an extra, smaller digital camera in your pocket for these moments.